jejjohnson/jaxsw/README.md

 * Familiar Numpy-Like API which is nice for newcomers in the scientific community
 * CPU/GPU/TPU capabilities with minimal code changes
-* Gradient Operators instead of storing in tensors
+* Gradient Operators instead of storing the transformations in the tensors
+* Functional-like language which is easier to read for newcomers
+* Auto-Vectorization so we can easily parallize the operators for multiple dimensions without code changes (note: TensorFlow has this)
+* JIT compilation speeds up the code by a lot (note: both PyTorch and TensorFlow has this)

 ---
 ## Applications

 This library will be relatively general but this will be a development platform for the following applications:

+* Generate Simulations
 * Surrogate Models
 * Data Assimilation